Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Consider making a backup copy of these files before deleting them, in case you change your mind.
 rm -rf ${JORMUNGANDR_STORAGE_DIR}

+cd
 rustup update
 git pull

 # Use the tagged release
-git checkout <A VERSION NUMBER SUCH AS v0.8.5>
+git checkout <A VERSION NUMBER SUCH AS v0.8.18>

 # Can't find the tag you want?, delete what you have locally and re-download
 git tag -l | xargs git tag -d && git fetch -t

 # Create a new branch for yourself
-git checkout -b <NAME OF BRANCH, e.g. 8.5>
+git checkout -b <NAME OF BRANCH, e.g. 8.18>

 # Compile the binaries
 git submodule update --init --recursive